rwilliams/jrubywiki/Truffle.md

 ## Installation

 JRuby+Truffle comes as part of most configurations of JRuby - the notable exception is the standard Maven artefacts if you are embedding JRuby.
-When JRuby is installed with Truffle, `-X+T` will which to Truffle mode.
+When JRuby is installed with Truffle, `-X+T` will switch to Truffle mode.

 ### Nightly Builds